Dining & Drinking in Tibet - Tibetan Cuisine

 Tsampa (糌粑) is a kind of roasted barley flour and one of the staple food in Tibet.
 Tibetan people eat Tsampa every day and bring it as a ready-made food when traveling.
-If you visit a Tibetan family as a guest, they will treat with delicious mild tea, Tsampa and lots of local dishes.
+If you visit a Tibetan family as a guest, they will treat you with delicious mild tea, Tsampa and lots of local dishes.
 The dough made with roasted barley flour and ghee (yak butter) is a typical food of local Tibetan.

 Expect the interfusion with buttered tea, another one is to make porridge with beef or mutton, and vegetables.
 The former one is salty while the latter is added with sugar to give it a sweet taste.

 Beef and Mutton

 Beef and mutton contain high protein which is helpful in warding off the cold, which makes beef (yak meat) the most popular meat eaten by Tibetans.
-Many Tibetans often eat raw meat when the fresh beef is tender and delicious while others boil beef and mutton with ginger, salt and spices.
-Dried beef and mutton strips are also popular in Tibet, now becomes a tourism specialty.
-Dried meat probably is difficult to chew but tastes good.
-Additionally, the dried meat can be stored a long time and are useful when traveling long distance.
+Many Tibetans often eat raw meat when the fresh beef is tender and delicious, while others boil beef and mutton with ginger, salt and spices.
+Dried beef and mutton strips are also popular in Tibet, and now becomes a tourism specialty.
+Dried meat is probably difficult to chew but tastes good.
+Additionally, the dried meat can be stored for a long time and is useful when traveling long distances.

 Tibetan Noodle (Thenthuk or Thukpa)

-Tibetan noodle (藏面) is usually served with simple vegetable, diced beef, chopped scallions in the brewis.
+Tibetan noodles (藏面) are usually served with simple vegetable, diced beef, chopped scallions in the brewis.
 Those who live in cities of Tibet prefer to have Tibetan noodles and sweet tea as their breakfast.
 Some restaurants also offer pickled radish and chilli sauce to season the noodles.
-Some say Tibetan noodle soup is the most enjoyable for the meal as the soup tastes nice together with a bit shallot to keep warm.
+Some say Tibetan noodle soup is the most enjoyable for the meal as the soup taste nice together with a bit of shallot to keep warm.

 Milk Curd and Yogurt